Studying

 Satisfactory progress is evaluated after grades are posted for each term: fall, spring and summer.
 Evaluations will be based on courses completed and attempted at Mid-State, as well as credits transferred into Mid-State.

-• Financial Aid Warning – If students do not meet the GPA and/or Pace standards, they will be placed on financial aid warning for one semester to allow them to get back in good standing.
+- Financial Aid Warning – If students do not meet the GPA and/or Pace standards, they will be placed on financial aid warning for one semester to allow them to get back in good standing.
 This does not require action (such as a Petition for Reinstatement) by the student.
 During that warning semester, students are still eligible for financial aid but must meet the standards at the end of the probationary term or face financial aid suspension.
-Students on warning are strongly encouraged to utilize the services provided by Mid-State such as the LiNK, tutoring, and counseling to help them become successful.
+Students on warning are strongly encouraged to utilize the services provided by Mid-State such as the Academic Learning Center, tutoring, and counseling to help them become successful.

 Students should not assume that appeals (Petition for Reinstatement/Academic Success Plans) will be approved.
-All appeals are considered on a case by case basis and the decision is final.
+All appeals are considered on a case-by-case basis and the decision is final.
 Students are responsible for charges on their Mid-State student account during the appeal process.
 If the appeal is approved for the term, the student will be reimbursed up to the amount of aid they are eligible to receive.

 Regaining Financial Aid Eligibility if Appeal is denied